Arkansas Golf Cart Laws (2026)

 Overview

-Arkansas law does not allow golf carts on state highways or city streets by default, but it grants cities and towns the power to authorize golf carts locally.
-In other words, whether golf carts are street legal in Arkansas depends on the city.
-Under Arkansas Code § 14-54-1410, any municipality can pass an ordinance allowing golf carts to be driven on city streets under specified conditions.
-Typically, such ordinances limit golf cart use to low-speed local streets and often only during daylight.
-Even when a city ordinance permits it, golf carts are generally not allowed on federal or state highways (or any road with a high speed limit) except to cross at designated intersections.
-Arkansas does have a definition for low-speed vehicles (which are treated like regular vehicles and must be registered), but the common scenario here is local-option golf cart use.
-So, within a city that has passed an enabling ordinance, golf carts can be street-legal according to that ordinance’s rules.
-Outside such areas, driving a golf cart on public roads in Arkansas is illegal.
+Arkansas law does not allow golf carts on public streets by default, but it grants cities and towns the power to authorize golf carts locally.
+In other words, whether golf carts are street legal in Arkansas depends on the municipality.
+Under Arkansas Code § 14-54-1410, a municipality may pass an ordinance allowing golf carts to be driven on city streets under conditions set by that ordinance.
+The state source does not set one statewide golf-cart speed limit, age rule, license rule, insurance rule, or equipment checklist for ordinary golf carts.
+Even when a city ordinance permits golf carts, the state authorization does not allow them on federal highways, state highways, or county roads except where another law or valid crossing rule applies.
+Outside a city or town that has adopted a golf cart ordinance, driving a golf cart on public roads in Arkansas is illegal.

 County & Local Rules